V8 engine: Japan

 From 1999 to 2000, Mitsubishi briefly sold the Mitsubishi 8A8 engine, which was a 4.5 L all-aluminium V8 engine with double overhead camshafts and direct injection.
-The engine was fitted to the Mitsubishi Proudia luxury sedan and Mitsubishi Dignity limousine, however, financial pressures forced the company to discontinue sales of both these vehicles after only fifteen months.
+The engine was fitted to the Mitsubishi Proudia luxury sedan and Mitsubishi Dignity limousine; however, financial pressures forced the company to discontinue sales of both these vehicles after only fifteen months.

-The 1965–1989 Nissan Y engine is Nissan's first V8 engine, which uses a pushrod design and had a displacement of 4.0 L. Its main use was in the Nissan President limousine.
-The Y engine was replaced by the 1989–2001 Nissan VH engine, which is an all-aluminium construction with double overhead camshafts and displacements of 4.1–4.5 L. This was replaced by the Nissan VK engine in 2002, which remains in production to the present day.
+The 1965–1989 Nissan Y engine is Nissan's first V8 engine, which uses a pushrod design and had a displacement of 4.0 L. Its primary use was in the Nissan President limousine.
+The Y engine was replaced by the 1989–2001 Nissan VH engine, which is an all-aluminum construction with double overhead camshafts and displacements of 4.1–4.5 L. This was replaced by the Nissan VK engine in 2002, which remains in production today.
 The VK engine is an all-aluminium construction with double overhead camshafts and displacements of 4.5–5.6 L.

-The first mass-produced Japanese V8 engine was the Toyota V engine, which was introduced in the 1964 Toyota Crown Eight luxury car.
-The Toyota V engine was an all-aluminium construction, used a pushrod valvetrain, and was produced until 1997.
-The Toyota UZ engine has double overhead camshafts and was produced 1989–2013, while the Toyota UR engine added direct injection and has been in production since 2006.
+The first mass-produced Japanese V8 engine was the Toyota V engine, introduced in the 1964 Toyota Crown Eight luxury car.
+The Toyota V engine was an all-aluminum construction, used a pushrod valvetrain, and was produced until 1997.
+The Toyota UZ engine has double overhead camshafts and was made from 1989 until 2013, while the Toyota UR engine added direct injection and has been in production since 2006.

 From 2006 to 2009, the Toyota Racing Formula One team cars were powered by 2.4 L naturally-aspirated V8 engines, as mandated by the Formula One rules.
-These Toyota engines were rated to produce 750 hp at 19,000 rpm (740 hp at 18,000 rpm for 2009), and were also used by the Williams, Midland, and Jordan teams.
+These Toyota engines were rated to produce 750 hp at 19,000 rpm (740 hp at 18,000 rpm for 2009) and were also used by the Williams, Midland, and Jordan teams.

 Korea

 Hyundai's first passenger car V8 engine was the 1999–2009 Hyundai Omega engine, which was based on the Mitsubishi 8A8 engine (see above).
-The Omega engine was replaced by the Hyundai Tau engine, which is an all-aluminium construction with double overhead camshafts and has been produced from 2008–present.
+The Omega engine was replaced by the Hyundai Tau engine, which is an all-aluminium construction with double overhead camshafts and has been produced from 2008 to the present.